-The Henry Formation and Cahokia Alluvium comprise the Uppermost Aquifer at the Site and extend from the water table to the bedrock.
-The groundwater monitoring well system is shown on Figure 2.
-The Illinois River is the local and regional groundwater discharge area under normal river stage; the primary directions of groundwater flow are north and northwest at AP2.
+The groundwater monitoring well network is shown on Figure 2.
+The Illinois River is the local and regional groundwater discharge area under normal river stage; the primary directions of groundwater flow are north and northwest.
 River stage is usually lowest during the months of August through October.
-The river basin experiences annual spring flooding during the months of March, April, May, and sometimes June, whereas, lesser flooding occasionally occurs during autumn.
+The river basin experiences annual spring flooding during the months of March, April, May, and sometimes June, and lesser flooding occasionally occurs during autumn.
 River stage during high precipitation and/or flood events seasonally rises above adjacent groundwater elevations and low-lying areas of the floodplain.
-Horizontal hydraulic gradients are moderate (0.002 to 0.004 foot per foot [ft/ft]) as groundwater approaches AP2 south of the East Ash Pond and Polishing Pond.
-The horizontal gradient becomes nearly flat before steepening between AP2 and the river.
-The flattening of the horizontal gradient is attributed to the highly permeable sand and gravel that runs beneath the East Ash Pond Complex.
+Horizontal hydraulic gradients from the OWAP to off-site areas range from 0.001 foot per foot (ft/ft) during Illinois River flood stage to about 0.005 ft/ft during normal river stage, yielding a groundwater velocity ranging from